sehunfromdaegu/pdf_ecg_extract/README.md

-Extract 'ECG Sample 4 Hospitals.zip' in this directory. pdf_ecg_extract.ipynb shows an example of pdf extraction.
+Extract 'ECG Sample 4 Hospitals.zip' in this directory.

+'pdf_ecg_extract.ipynb' shows an example of pdf extraction.